Atrial Flutter (AFL)

 Rapid heart rate may be the most obvious symptom of atrial flutter.
 Additional signs include:

 - Heart palpitations, a sensation of fluttering or heart pounding

 - Chest tightness or pain

 - Shortness of breath

-Without treatment, AFL can also cause another type of arrhythmia called atrial fibrillation.
-Atrial fibrillation (AFib) is the most common type of abnormal heart rhythm.
+AFL can also cause atrial fibrillation, which is the most common type of abnormal heart rhythm.